docwhat/website/src/posts/2015-04-01-spread-your-knowledge/index.md

 I used to work with the talented [Carol](http://carol-nichols.com/).
 She left the company and went to work elsewhere.

-When I next saw here, she stomped up to me and complained:
+When I next saw her, she stomped up to me and complained:

 > Whenever I Google for the answer to something, you're there!
 Question on
 > StackOverflow?
 You answered it.
 I go to file a bug on GitHub, you've already